Niesha Butler

-Niesha Alice Butler, an American basketball player, actress, and entrepreneur, of Aruban and Puerto Rican descent, best known as a member of the New York Liberty, sideline reporter for the Atlanta Hawks, and founder of Ballin Technologies.
+Niesha Alice Butler is an American basketball player, actress, and entrepreneur, of Aruban and Puerto Rican descent, best known as a member of the New York Liberty, sideline reporter for the Atlanta Hawks, and founder of Ballin Technologies.
 She is often featured in films related to sport.
 She has also worked as a sideline reporter for various outfits including CBS Radio, MSG Network, and CUNY TV.

 Biography

 Early life

 Niesha was born in Brooklyn, New York and spent her early childhood in Aruba before permanently settling down in New York.
 Despite being small enough in stature to earn the nickname ‘Munchkin,’ she became the first girl to play for Gauchos, a powerhouse AAU team.
 She attended Incarnation, where she was an integral part of the varsity team's several championship seasons.

 She later attended Columbia Prep where she led the team to several league championships.
 After transferring to Riverdale Country School, she broke New York's record for points scored in a high school career for both men and women.
 She was named to the New York City's All City Team four years in a row, the only person to do so since Kareem Abdul-Jabbar.